 INSPECTION MANUAL CHAPTER 0102

-OVERSIGHT AND OBJECTIVITY OF INSPECTORS AND EXAMINERS AT FACILITIES
+OVERSIGHT AND OBJECTIVITY OF INSPECTORS AND EXAMINERS AT LICENSEE FACILITIES

 0102-01 PURPOSE

-Periodic industry feedback and internal reviews have identified the need for continued management involvement and oversight of NRC activities conducted at facilities.
-This chapter describes the policy for management involvement and oversight of inspections, operator licensing examinations, audits, and other onsite inspection related activities at facilities.
-This policy is intended to ensure the effective direction of activities, communication, and inspector objectivity at facilities.
+Periodic industry feedback and internal reviews have identified the need for continued management involvement and oversight of NRC activities conducted at licensee facilities.
+This chapter describes the policy for management involvement and oversight of inspections, operator licensing examinations, audits, and other onsite inspection related activities at licensee facilities.
+This policy is intended to ensure the effective direction of activities, communication, and inspector objectivity at licensee facilities.
 Objectivity is the extent to which the inspector or examiner implements the NRC’s programs, interfaces with the public and conducts both personal and work relationships in an unbiased manner, free from both partiality and antagonism toward a licensee or vendor, or the employees of a licensee or vendor, as evidenced by patterns of the inspector’s or examiner’s actions.
-The requirements and guidance provided in this section are to be used by NRC managers to verify employee performance and objectivity by direct observation of onsite activities at facilities and through other available indirect methods as needed.
+The requirements and guidance provided in this section are to be used by NRC managers to verify employee performance and objectivity by direct observation of onsite activities at licensee facilities and through other available indirect methods as needed.
 Onsite activities include individual or team inspections, examinations, audits, visits, and reviews.
 NRC employees should use the applicable guidance and requirements of this section in the performance of their onsite activities.

 0102-02 APPLICABILITY

-Line management is responsible for overseeing employees that conduct onsite activities at facilities by clearly establishing and communicating performance expectations, providing staff development opportunities, evaluating feedback from licensees, and ensuring that onsite activities are performed as intended.
+Line management is responsible for overseeing employees that conduct onsite activities at licensee facilities by clearly establishing and communicating performance expectations, providing staff development opportunities, evaluating feedback from licensee licensees, and ensuring that onsite activities are performed as intended.
 Employees should be considered for recognition when management finds them exhibiting outstanding performance, superior technical expertise, continuing sound judgment and professional behavior.
 Management is expected not only to hold the staff accountable for its actions when instances of performance or conduct inconsistent with agency positions or supervisory expectations are detected, or an employee's objectivity is questioned, but also to address any staff developmental needs to prevent recurrence of the inappropriate action.
 Circumstances may arise which require greater management involvement above the levels described in these guidelines.

 0102-03 RESPONSIBILITIES AND AUTHORITIES